 |Rallye 3 introduced, featuring 103bhp 1294cc engine.|

 |1978||Production ended in May.|

-To counter the rise of front wheel drive opposition, that was beginning to make its presence felt on the market, SIMCA continued a policy similar to that of Volkswagen’s, of continuous development and improvement.
-As a result, sales remained strong, as customers felt the continued benefit of an ever improving specification sheet.
+To counter the rise of front-wheel-drive opposition, which was beginning to make its presence felt on the market, Simca continued a policy similar to that of Volkswagen’s, of continuous development and improvement.
+As a result, sales remained strong, as customers felt the continued benefit of an ever-improving specification sheet.

 Well, that was the plan…